The Academic Program

 To encourage our students to move toward independence and sophistication as they pursue their studies, we require, as culminating or capstone experiences, one 300-level seminar in literature and one of the following: a second seminar; a 4-credit special studies course; a relevant 4-credit concentration capstone course; or an honors thesis, to be completed in the senior year.

 II Major in English with a Creative Writing Emphasis

 Gateway requirement: all majors take English 199 (Methods of Literary Study), and either English 200 (The English Literary Tradition I) or English 231 (Inventing America).

 At least one course wholly devoted to works by Chaucer, Shakespeare, or Milton.

-At least one course at the 200-level or above in literature in English with a focus on the global/racial as a central category of analysis.
+At least one course at the 200-level or above in literature written in English with a focus on the global/racial as the central category of analysis.

 At least three writing workshops, two of which must be at the 200 or 300 level.